bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

 .. warning::
-   Don't be confused by the extensive output of :strong:`help configure`.
-As :strong:`configure add` allows configuring arbitrary resources, the output of :strong:`help configure` lists all the resources, each with all valid directives.
+   Don't be confused by the extensive output of :bcommand:`help configure`.
+As :bcommand:`configure add` allows configuring arbitrary resources, the output of :bcommand:`help configure` lists all the resources, each with all valid directives.
 The same data is also used for :command:`bconsole` command line completion.

-      Available since Bareos :index:`Version >= 16.2.4 <pair: bareos-16.2.4; configure add>`.
+      Available since Bareos :sinceVersion:`16.2.4: configure add`.

    configure export